richfaces/richfaces/examples/showcase/README.md

 To **deploy** it on the application server, use either:

-1. Use the `jboss-as-maven-plugin` to deploy to a running application server:

-    mvn jboss-as:deploy -Pjbas7

-2. or use the server's management console, which is bound by default at <http://localhost:9990>
+1. use the server's management console, which is bound by default at <http://localhost:9990>

-3. or copy the `.war` file from `target` folder to the folder: ``JBOSS_HOME/standalone/deployments``
+2. or copy the `.war` file from `target` folder to the folder: ``JBOSS_HOME/standalone/deployments``

 After deploying the examples to your server open a browser and type
 <http://localhost:8080/showcase> to view the examples.
 Note that the URL depends on the context on which your application server deployed the showcase application.